MathCancer/PhysiCell/Quickstart.md

 [XCode](https://developer.apple.com/xcode/) installed.
 See the link related to homebrew in the References below for more details).

-After installing brew, you should be able to open a Terminal and type `brew install gcc` from the command line.
+After installing brew, type `brew install gcc` from a Terminal command line.
 This should install a recent version of gcc/g++ (supporting OpenMP) into `/usr/local/bin`.
 You can verify this with:
 ```
 $ ls -l /usr/local/bin/g++*